dhellmann/pymotw-3/source/abc/index.rst

 Helper Base Class
 =================

-Forgetting to set the meta-class properly means the concrete implementations do not have their APIs enforced.
-To make it easier to set up the abstract class properly, a base class is provided that sets the meta-class.
+Forgetting to set the metaclass properly means the concrete implementations do not have their APIs enforced.
+To make it easier to set up the abstract class properly, a base class is provided that sets the metaclass automatically.

 .. literalinclude:: abc_abc_base.py
    :caption: